Ted Failon: Career

 Failon worked for DYPL-AM, based in Tacloban, as a driver and reporter in 1982, announcer and production head from 1983 to 1987, and station manager from 1987 to 1988.
 He later moved to Angeles City, where he became the program director of DWGV-FM from 1988 to 1990.

 Failon joined ABS-CBN Broadcasting Corporation in 1990 as a news desk editor.
 He later became a radio anchor for DZMM and ABS-CBN News' executive producer and anchor.
 He later became the host and executive producer of the morning television show Hoy Gising.
 He became the radio news manager for DZMM in 1995.
-Although he had entered politics as representative of the 1st district of Leyte from 2001 to 2004, he continued at ABS-CBN as a part-time DZMM anchor and host of Good News on ANC.
+He entered politics as the representative of Leyte's 1st district from 2001 to 2004; in the 2001 elections, he defeated incumbent Alfred Romualdez and later won the electoral protest filed against him by the latter.
+While serving his term in Congress, he continued at ABS-CBN as a part-time DZMM anchor and host of Good News on ANC.

 After his congressional term, he returned as a full-time journalist for ABS-CBN as a DZMM anchor.
 He was named as anchor of the revamped TV Patrol World (now TV Patrol) in 2004.
-He later became the host of his own investigative program Failon Ngayon in 2009.
+He later became the host of his own investigative program Failon Ngayon in 2009 and Krusada in 2010.
 On August 30, 2020, ABS-CBN management confirmed that Failon decided to part ways with the network.
 He made his final appearance on TV Patrol and Failon Ngayon sa TeleRadyo on August 31.

 Failon signed with TV5 on September 11, 2020.
 He later became the host of Ted Failon at DJ Chacha sa Radyo5 (now True FM) alongside Czarina Marie Guevara (widely known as DJ Chacha, also previously from ABS-CBN) on Radyo5 92.3 News FM (later 105.9 True FM effective November 2024).
-He and Guevara later became the hosts of Gud Morning Kapatid on TV5 and RPTV, where they appear for the hook up with the radio program's newscast segment.
+On October 21, 2024, the radio program's newscast segment was simulcast on Gud Morning Kapatid via TV5 and RPTV, making him and Guevara co-hosts of the morning show.
+This simulcast was later carried over to Frontline sa Umaga on August 10, 2026.

 Personal life

 Failon married Trinidad Arteche in 1985.
 The couple had two daughters: Kaye (born 1985) and Karishma (born 1996).
-In 2009, his wife, aged 44, committed suicide in their family residence in Quezon City.
+In 2009, his wife, aged 44, committed suicide in their family residence in Tierra Pura Homes, Quezon City.